The Art and Science Behind the Finish: How Western Hemlock and Douglas-fir Excel in Treatments and Staining

 Grain and Density: A Natural Advantage

 Western Hemlock offers a fine, even grain and a density that strikes the right balance between softness and stability.
-Unlike pine, which is prone to yellowing, knot bleeding and blotchy absorption, Western Hemlock accepts both light and dark finishes with ease.
+Unlike pine, which is prone to yellowing, knot-bleeding and blotchy absorption, Western Hemlock accepts both light and dark finishes with ease.
 Its structure minimizes common staining issues, delivering smooth results for everything from sleek contemporary surfaces to distressed rustic looks.
-Douglas-fir meanwhile brings a bolder grain, offering dramatic contrast when enhanced by darker finishes.
+Douglas-Fir, meanwhile, brings a bolder grain, offering dramatic contrast when enhanced by darker finishes.
 Its strength and abrasion resistance make it a reliable choice for both furniture and cabinetry where durability matters.

 Workability and Consistency: A Natural Performer